 A helpful resource for pediatric dentists, this document offers guidelines on tobacco in its various forms.

-- American College of Chest Physicians: Tobacco Dependence Treatment Toolkit (login required)
+- American College of Chest Physicians: Tobacco Dependence Treatment Toolkit (free login required)

 This toolkit offers effective tools, treatment algorithms, and compensation strategies for tobacco-dependence treatment services.